Kalki 2898 AD: Distribution

 Annapurna Studios along with Swapna Cinema distributed the film across Andhra Pradesh and Telangana.
 Global Cinemas acquired the Nizam area distribution rights while Dulquer Salmaan's Wayfarer Films acquired the distribution rights in Kerala for ₹6 crores.
 KVN Productions acquired the distribution rights in Karnataka for ₹30 crores, while the distribution rights for North India were acquired by Anil Thadani of AA Films for ₹100 crores.
 The Tamil Nadu distribution rights were acquired by Sri Lakshmi Movies.
 Prathyangira Cinemas along with AA Creations acquired the distribution rights across North America.

-Pre-release business
+Prerelease business

-According to Indian trade sources, the pre-release business of Kalki 2898 AD included the sale of satellite, digital, music, and theatrical rights, with ₹390 crore earned from theatrical rights.
+According to Indian trade sources, the prerelease business of Kalki 2898 AD included the sale of satellite, digital, music, and theatrical rights, with ₹390 crore earned from theatrical rights.
 The film's overseas distribution rights were acquired by The Village Groupe for ₹80 crore.

 Home media

 The post-theatrical digital streaming rights were acquired by Amazon Prime Video for ₹200 crores, while Netflix acquired the rights for ₹175 crores.
 It premiered on Amazon Prime Video on 22 August 2024 in Telugu along with the Tamil, Malayalam and Kannada dubbed versions, while the Hindi dubbed version was released simultaneously on Netflix.
+In the OTT version, around 6 minutes of footage was trimmed down so as to streamline the pacing of the film.
 The satellite rights were acquired by Zee Entertainment Enterprises.